llogiq/llogiq.github.io/_drafts/traits.md

 probably leave `Borrow`, `BorrowMut` and `ToOwned` alone and use a `Cow` if you want to abstract over owned/borrowed values.

-I have not yet divined in what cases AsRef may be useful unless you count the predefined `impl`s that `std` already provides.
+I have not yet divined in what cases `AsRef`/`AsMut` may be useful unless you count the predefined `impl`s that `std` already provides.

 ----

+Thanks go out to stebalien and carols10cents for (proof)reading a draft of this and donating their time, effort and awesome comments!
+This post wouldn't have been half as good without them.

 Have I missed, or worse, misunderstood a trait (or a facet of one)?
 Please write your extension requests on [/r/rust](https://reddit.com/r/rust) or